UpulWaruna/snappy-analyzer/README.md

 # snappy-analyzer

-using Go (Golang) and React,  build a highly efficient, "snappy" analyzer.
+Go (Golang) and React,  build a highly efficient, "snappy" analyzer.

 Here is a structured roadmap and architectural plan to develop this application.